olegp/common-node/README.md

 If you run into any issues along the way, whether related to using this library in your own project or to the documentation, please post your comments on the [issue tracker](https://github.com/olegp/common-node/issues/).
 The tracker is also a great place to contribute ideas and find out what needs doing.

+If you're coming from Ringo or Narwhal, please try running the tests for some of your existing packages.
+If the tests pass and the packages is compatible with Common Node, feel free to add it to the [wiki](https://github.com/olegp/common-node/wiki).

 Finally, to find specific issues not listed on the tracker, you can run the following command from inside the `common-node` directory.